DrDavidL/deid-ollama/README.md

 This repository includes a `tester.csv` file with some tricky PHI examples.
 To try it out, simply set `INPUT_CSV_PATH = "tester.csv"` in the notebook's configuration.

+An example of the de-identified output from `tester.csv` is provided in `deidentified_tester.csv`.

 ## Configuration Options

 The notebook provides several configuration options to customize the de-identification process.
 These are located in the **Configuration** section of the notebook.